ftravers/datomic-tutorial/README.md

     [?e :user/name "ftravers"]

-This reads: "find all the entities that have the `:user/name` attribute that has as it's value `ftravers`".
+This reads: "find all the entities that have the `:user/name` attribute that has as its value `ftravers`".

-Now lets demonstrate how to format the results nicely with a slightly more advance pull pattern.
+Now let's demonstrate how to format the results nicely with a slightly more advance pull pattern.

 ## Parent Child Pull Syntax<a id="sec-3-4" name="sec-3-4"></a>